soil-initiative/gc/proposals/gc/MVP.md

     + If the parent<sup>+</sup>'s field has a mutation type, then this field must have same mutation type.
   - For now, if a parent<sup>+</sup> scheme has a `length` field, then every field of this scheme must be a `refine` field.

-* A cast attribute indicates whether this scheme can be cast to from its parent.
-A scheme can have at most one cast attribute.
-  - `castattr ::= castable`

-* An instantiation attribute indicates how instances of this scheme (as opposed to some child scheme) can be created.
+* An instantiation attribute indicates how instances of this scheme can be created.
 A scheme can have at most one construction attribute.
   - `instantiationattr ::= constructible | extensible (explicit | flat | hierarchical | cases <schemeidx>*)?`
     + `explicit` is a castable extensibility that requires all child schemes to be `explicit` children, but imposes no restriction on how those schemes might be instantiated.
 This enables the representation of this scheme to be determined independently of the representation of its child schemes, but at the cost of explicit conversion.
     + `flat` is a castable extensibility that requires all `extensible` child<sup>+</sup> schemes to have `cases` extensibility, but ensures casts to child<sup>+</sup> schemes can be performed by an arithmetic range (or equality) check on an instance's run-time scheme identifier.